F.C. Tucker Company: History

 In 2005, Litten received the Distinguished Realtor of the Year award from the Metropolitan Indianapolis Board of Realtors.
 In 2010, Fred C. Tucker, III retired as company president and sold his stake in the company to James Litten.
 At the time of his departure, the company oversaw 45 offices in Indiana and Kentucky and maintained 1,500 sales associates in those offices.
 Tucker, III had been at the company for 33 years.
 Litten, who started at the company in 1972 as a residential sales associate, became the President of F.C.
 Tucker on April 1, 2010.
 In 2013, Litten was named to the Swanepoel Power 200 list as one of the most powerful people in real estate, and as of 2015 the company has grown to 1,500 agents with $3.2 billion in sales.

 Operation

 The F.C.
-Tucker Company provides a wide array of real estate products and services.
-They provide real estate brokerage, home insurance, mortgages, title insurance, and various other insurance and homeowner warranty products.
+Tucker Company provides real estate brokerage, home insurance, mortgages, title insurance, and various other insurance and homeowner warranty products.
 F.C.
 Tucker also operates 8 additional businesses.
 These businesses include Home Services, Title Services LLC, Tucker Associates Inc., Tucker Insurance Agency, Tucker Mortgage LLC, Tucker/Schrader Auction Company LP, Tucker Referrals Inc., and the Tucker School of Real Estate.
 They also maintain a strategic alliance with HMS Home Warranty.